ShaunFerris/Coding-Note-Taking/General - Functional Programming.md

 The functions that take a function as an argument, or return a function as a return value, are called higher order functions.

 When functions are passed in to or returned from another function, then those functions which were passed in or returned can be called a lambda.

+## Functional programming in practice
+One of the core principles of functional programming is to not change things.
+Changes lead to bugs.
+It's easier to prevent bugs knowing that your functions don't change anything, including the function arguments or any global variable.

+Another principle of functional programming is to always declare your dependencies explicitly.
+This means if a function depends on a variable or object being present, then pass that variable or object directly into the function as an argument.